Jorge Inglés: Biography

-The only documentary evidence on this painter is the codicil to a will of Íñigo López de Mendoza, 1st Marquis of Santillana, dated 6 June June 1455.
+The only documentary evidence on this painter is the codicil to a will of Íñigo López de Mendoza, 1st Marquis of Santillana, dated 6 June 1455.
 The codicil records that prior to June 1455 the Marquis commissioned Jorge Inglés to paint the Altarpiece of the Gozos de Santa María or of the Marquis of Santillana for the chapel of the Castle of Buitrago del Lozoya.
 The altarpiece is regarded as the earliest Hispano-Flemish painting in Spain.
-The choice for Jorge Inglés shows that he was already a well-known painter by that time.
+The choice of Jorge Inglés shows that he was already a well-known painter by that time.

 Work

 General

 The work of Jorge Inglés reveals his intimate knowledge of Flemish painting, particularly of the work of Rogier van der Weyden, and of Flemish tapestries and manuscript illumination.
 He was the first painter in Castile known by name to employ the Netherlandish technique of oil on panel.
 His drawing technique was bold and his figures have a sculptural and expressive quality, particularly in the faces and hands.
 He was very skilled in rendering sumptuous clothes and the characteristics of Spanish brocades.